ajfisher/building-droids-with-js/slides2.md

 So this is what the typical JS hardware stack looks like.

 We have a board which could have sensors and actuators.
-Actuators is just a fancy word for something that does something in the real world - like a motor or an LED etc. Most controller boards can't run JS yet so we normally need to put some firmware on them to do what we want.
+Most controller boards can't run JS yet so we normally need to put some firmware on them to do what we want.

 This talks via a communications protocol to what is called an IO Plugin.
 IO plugins are a Johnny Five idea that tries to get hardware to behave in consistent